New speakers are being confirmed daily. Please check back often to see the latest additions to the TOC program.

 Adam managed the O’Reilly production department’s transition to an XML-based workflow.
 In the process, he became an expert in the challenges of publishing to multiple sources and formats from a single source.
 He now focuses on ebook development at O’Reilly and thinking about the next generation of books.

 Marcus spent 12 years working as an archaeologist and photographer in the Middle East and South America before he began his career in the information world by microfilming historical documents for UMI/ProQuest.
-He then became Product Manager for K-12 at ProQuest and, and after four years in the K-12 space moved in to a role as Director of Publisher Relations, working primarily with journal and newspaper publishers.
+He became Product Manager for K-12 at ProQuest and, and after four years in the K-12 space moved in to a role as Director of Publisher Relations, working primarily with journal and newspaper publishers.

 Dru Zuretti has been with Copyright Clearance Center since December of 1997, and has served in a variety of customer facing roles, including management of the Customer Relations Group.
 In her current position, Dru travels extensively throughout the United States, and visits many college and university campuses, businesses, consortia and corporations, at their request.
 She also has been a presenter on copyright issues for a variety of national conferences including the National Association of College Stores (NACS) at ConTEXT and CAMEX, the Medical Library Association (MLA) Annual Conference, the Special Library Association (SLA) Annual Conference, Big Ten Printing and Copyright Conference, Print Image International, the Association of College and University Printers, Society of Technical Communication (STC), and Text & Academic Authors Association (TAA).
 Dru...
 Read More.